 Xenomanes was the pilot of Pantagruel’s fleet in the fée king’s search for the Oracle of the Bottle.
-The royal household sailed from St.-Malo in 1546, and returned intoxicated.
-With that success under his belt, Xenomanes chartered an expedition to find a site to perform the experiment proposed in Chapter 52 of the Third Book of the Deeds and Doings of the Noble Pantagruel.
+The royal household sailed from St-Malo in 1546, and returned intoxicated.
+With that success under his belt, Xenomanes chartered an expedition to find a site to perform the experiment proposed in The Third Book of the Deeds and Doings of the Noble Pantagruel.

 The experiment consists of wrapping an egg with pantagruelion carpasian asbestin and roasting it an oven.
 According to the theory proposed by Pantagruel, the egg will come out cooked and burnt, but there will be no alteration to the pantagruelion, except that it be cleaner and whiter than when put into the oven.